About The Prudential Insurance Company of America

 Prudential Financial wants to make sure its position near the top of the life insurance summit is set in stone.
-Prudential, known for its Rock of Gibraltar logo, is one of the top US life insurers and also one of the largest insurance companies worldwide.
+Prudential, known for its Rock of Gibraltar logo, is one of the top US life insurers and one of the largest life insurance companies worldwide.
 The firm is perhaps best known for its individual life insurance, though it also sells group life and disability insurance, as well as annuities.
 Prudential also offers investment products and services, including asset management services, mutual funds, and retirement planning.
-In Asia, the company operates through its Gibraltar Life Insurance unit.
+In Asia, the company operates through its

-Prudential's US based life and retirement operations account for about 40% of sales.
-The company also offers international life insurance products in regions including Asia, Latin America, and Europe; this segment accounts for another 40% of Prudential's annual revenues.
+Prudential's US operations account for nearly two-thirds of sales.
+The company also offers international products in more than 40 countries in regions including Asia, Latin America, and Europe.

 Sales and Marketing